BartolHrg/VB.C-CPP/README.md

     stmt
 END
 ```
-What are `element`, and `type`, and the name of the loop are determined by iterator.
+What are `element` and `type`, and the name of the loop is determined by the iterator.

 #### Iterators
-Iterator can be custom defined
+Iterator can be custom-defined
 VB.C provides `COUNT`, and some array iterators:
 - `COUNT` numeric iterator
 - `ARRAY_ITERATOR` iterate through an array
 - `VOID_ITERATOR`/`VOID_ARRAY_ITERATOR` iterate through void array
-- `CSTRING_ITERATOR` iterate through null-terminated string
+- `CSTRING_ITERATOR` iterate through a null-terminated string
 - `MATRIX_ITERATOR`, `VOID_MATRIX_ITERATOR`, `TENSOR3_ITERATOR`, `VOID_TENSOR3_ITERATOR`
-- `REVERSED` reverses an iterator, if iterator implements reversing
+- `REVERSED` reverses an iterator, if the iterator implements reversing

 More about custom iterator implementation in [Custom Iterators](#custom-iterators)